temporalio/documentation/docs/java/workflows.md

 Promise<String> localNamePromise = Async.function(activities::download, sourceBucket, sourceFile);
 ```

-Then to wait synchronously for the result:
+Then to wait synchronously for the result you can do the following:

 ```java
 String localName = localNamePromise.get();
 ```

-Here is the above example rewritten to call download and upload in parallel on multiple files:
+Here is the above example rewritten to call download and upload Activity methods in parallel, on multiple files:

 ```java
   public void processFile(Arguments args) {